-When you’re young, it’s normal to think that you don’t need health insurance because you’re already healthy, or it’s not worth the trouble to invest in due to student loans, car payments, and credit card debt to pay off.
+When you’re young, it’s normal to think that you don’t need health insurance because you’re already healthy, or that it’s not worth the trouble due to student loans, car payments and credit card debt to pay off.

 But life is unpredictable, no matter how ambitious you are.
 There are many good reasons why young adults should consider signing up for health insurance.

 If you’re under the age of 26, you’re in luck for some time, as you may be able to use your parents’ health insurance plan.

 Open enrollment is one of the only times Nevadans can enroll in plans.
 Last year, more than 100,000 Nevadans enrolled in an affordable health insurance plan through NevadaHealthLink.com.

 If you don’t enroll before January 15, you will have to wait until November for the next open enrollment period — unless you experience a certain Qualifying Life Event (QLE), such as a change of employment or income, a marriage, the birth of a child, or a move.

 We can’t predict when those events will actually happen, so again, why wait?
 Here are the top 4 reasons why young and healthy individuals should enroll in health insurance coverage before Jan.
 15: